 All of these gorgeous stalks practically make up a rainbow with their varying colors, and they all came from the same plant!

-The leaves looked so fantastic that I didn’t want to cut them.
-So naturally I used them in lieu of pasta in this gluten free vegetarian lasagna.
+The leaves looked so fantastic that I didn't want to cut them.
+So naturally I used them in lieu of pasta in this gluten free lasagna.

-This Swiss Chard Lasagna is unique and deliciously perfect for a casual dinner party.And I have an extra treat for you.
+This Gluten-Free Swiss Chard Lasagna is unique and deliciously perfect for a casual dinner party.And I have an extra treat for you.

 Kaye interviewed my dad for her Tomato Story show a few years ago.
 In it, he talks all about growing tomatoes and you'll get to see his gorgeous tomato garden!
 He's the handsome guy who comes in at 3:35. 🙂